mithril-security/aicert/docs/docs/getting-started/get-started.md

 aicert finetune
 ```

-AICert will look for a yaml file names aicert.yaml in the current working directory and load it.
+AICert will look for a yaml file named aicert.yaml in the current working directory and load it.
 If you want to use a configuration file with another name, you may use the config option (it must be in the current working directory).

 ```bash
 aicert finetune --config custom_config.yaml